aws-samples/amazon-dynamodb-labs/content/game-player-data/core-usage/Step1.en.md

-+++
+---
-title = "Design the primary key" menuTitle = "Design the primary key" date = 2021-04-21T07:33:04-05:00 weight = 31
+title: "Design the primary key"
+menuTitle: "Design the primary key"
+date: 2021-04-21T07:33:04-05:00
+weight: 31
-chapter = false
+chapter: false
-pre = ""
+pre: ""
-description = "To get started, you configure your environment and download code that you use during the lab."
+description: "To get started, you configure your environment and download code that you use during the lab."
-+++
+---

 Let’s consider the different entities, as suggested in the preceding introduction.
 In the gaming application, you have the following entities: